tom-steel/Banned-Phrases/aircrew/b/index.md

 ## Bitch
 (n.)
 A designated slave performing a particular function.
 Eg: tea and coffee ~.

+## Bitching Betty
+(n.)
+The synthetic woman’s voice in terrain avoidance software that instructs a pilot to perform actions to avoid collision. _Nagging Nora_

 ## Bite the bullet
 (v.)
 To wholeheartedly accept the consequences of the current situation.

+## Black art
+(n.)
+Words used to explain anything that the speaker does not understand.

+Related definitions:

+- Science occurs
+- Smoke and mirrors
+- White man's magic

 ## Black…
 (v.)
 To destroy or render useless for a non specific period of time.
 Eg: I ~ed the toilet.
 Cat 5